ms-iot/content/en-US/win10/samples/Appx.md

 ### How to Create an Appx package for your VS Project

-We'll walk through the steps required to create an Appx Package from your Visual C# UAP Project.
+We'll walk through the steps required to create an Appx Package from your Visual C# UWP Project.
 You can follow similar approach for Visual C++ projects as well.

 * Open your project in Visual Studio.
 Then right click on the project and select Unload Project.